astrotars/stream-ios-encrypted-chat/README.md

 }
 ```

-In order to render the table correctly we indicate the number of rows via `users.count` and set the text of the cell to the user at that index.
-With this list of users we can set up a click action on a user's row to start a private 1-on-1 chat between the two users.
+To render the table correctly we indicate the number of rows via `users.count` and set the text of the cell to the user at that index.
+With this list of users, we can set up a click action on a user's row to start a private 1-on-1 chat between the two users.

 ## Step 3: Starting an Encrypted Chat Channel